dumpacson/Blood-Bank-Donation-System/README.md

 ## Features & Functionalities

 #### Homepage
-- Introduction – A short brief on the blood bank’s website
+- Introduction – A short brief on the blood bank’s website.

 - Make an Appointment - New & old donors can make an appointment to avoid waiting in line to donate their blood.